- The Toyota Tacoma brings high-tech to the truck world

 Materials and Design

-Toyota has stepped up its game with the Tacoma, using better plastics and soft-touch materials while maintaining the look and versatility truck buyers have come to expect.
+Toyota stepped up its game with the Tacoma, using better plastics and soft-touch materials while maintaining the look and versatility that truck buyers have come to expect.
 Base models use durable cloth upholstery, while higher trims get a synthetic leather-like covering called SoftTex.
-We like it for its water-resistant properties and easy-to-clean simplicity.
+It’s perfect for the Tacoma as it’s water-resistant and easy to clean.

-The dash design is equally simple, with large rotary knobs for the climate controls and a slighter smaller center knob controlling audio volume.
-They’re easy to operate when wearing work gloves, as is the rotary center controller operating the 4WD modes.
+Designers carried this focus on ease-of-use under occasionally tough off-road conditions to the vehicle’s controls.
+The dash features large rotary knobs for the climate controls, with a slightly smaller center knob controlling audio volume.
+They’re easy to use while wearing gloves, as is the rotary center controller operating the 4-wheel-drive (4WD) modes.

 Cargo Room and Flexibility